-There is confusion with the term.
-The words “rape culture” can be confusing because we mostly understand the word “culture” from a sociological perspective.
+Of interest to feminist writers, analysts, and theorists is what is known as rape culture.
+The words “rape culture” can be confusing because one mostly understands the word “culture” from a sociological perspective.
 Culture in this sense are the things that people commonly engage in together as a society.
-We also know that our western society does not promote rape, which might be thought to be implied by the phrase.
+Most are also aware that our western society does not promote rape, which might be thought to be implied by the phrase.
 After all, if one is lawfully convicted of rape he or she is going to be spending a long time in prison.
-Thus, rape culture rather means that we are talking about cultural practices that excuse or otherwise tolerate sexual violence.
-On this definition this would include situations in which sexual assault, rape, and general violence are ignored, trivialized, normalized, or made into jokes.
+Thus, rape culture rather means that one is talking about cultural practices that excuse or otherwise tolerate sexual violence.
+This definition would include situations in which sexual assault, rape, and general violence are ignored, trivialized, normalized, or made into jokes.

-Moreover, though, for the moment, I am unaware of a causal link between actual sexual assault and rape culture, it is likely safe to say that rape is a significant concern in western societies where rape culture is prevalent.
+Moreover, one wonders if there is a link between rape culture (where it is present) and actual cases of rape or sexual assault.
+It is clear that rape remains a social problem and therefore of significant concern.
 In England and Wales, on average, 2.5% of females and 0.4% of males said that they had been a victim of a sexual offense (including attempts) in the previous 12 months (7).
-This represents around 473 000 adults being victims of sexual offenses (around 404 000 females and 72 000 males) on average per year.
+This represents around 476 000 adults being victims of sexual offenses (around 404 000 females and 72 000 males) on average per year.
 These experiences span the full spectrum of sexual offenses, ranging from the most serious offenses of rape and sexual assault, to other sexual offenses like indecent exposure and unwanted touching.
 Moreover, global estimates published by WHO indicate that about 1 in 3 (35%) women worldwide have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime (8).

-Rape culture exists most visibly within the entertainment industry.
-It exists within video games.
-For example, one of the most popular video games, Grand Theft Auto, includes a mod that allows online players to literally rape each other in the game (11).
+Rape culture is said to exist most visibly within the entertainment industry, particularly in the likes of film and video games.
+For example, one of the most popular video games, Grand Theft Auto, includes a mod that allows online players to rape each other in the game (11).
 It is alleged that the majority of these rapes are committed against female avatars (12).
 Perhaps the act of “tea-bagging” is also suggestive of how rape culture pervades gaming.
-Tea-bagging is the act of humiliating an opponent one has killed in an online encounter (COD fans will know what I’m talking about) (13).
+Tea-bagging is the act of humiliating an opponent one has killed in an online encounter via an act of sexual violation (13).
 After killing someone the player goes up to him or her and alternates the crouch and standing commands while located directly over the corpse.
 This is an imitation of the sexual act in which the male repeatedly puts his scrotum into the mouth of a female.
-It is a sign of domination from one player to the other, and can be witnessed through the kill camera (again, COD fans will know what I’m talking about).
+It is a sign of domination from one player to the other, and can be witnessed through the kill camera.

-Rape culture is also victim blaming (17).
+Rape culture is also said to be victim blaming (17).
 When a women is raped, or sexually assaulted, some might want to know what she did to have brought it on herself.
 Perhaps it was because of the way she dressed, or that she was intoxicated and vulnerable, and so on.
-In other words, “She asked for it!”
+In other words, she asked for it, and got what she asked for.
 The problem here is that one saying this assumes that the victim is equally to blame for the sexual abuse, when in reality, the sexual abuse is a conscious choice made by the sexual abuser.
-No-one deserves to be raped no matter how they dress or where they happen to find themselves at any point in time.
+Many argue that no-one deserves to be raped no matter how they dress or where they happen to find themselves at any point in time.
 Rape culture is thus making excuses for the rapist.
-It is teaching women how to not get raped, instead of teaching men not to rape (18).
+It is teaching women how to not get raped, instead of teaching men not to rape, so to speak (18).

 1. Buchwald, E. 1993.
 Transforming a Rape Culture. p.
 7.